 File # N/A

-San Jacinto, Calif. – October is National Pedestrian Safety Month and the Riverside County Sheriff’s Department, San Jacinto Station, will raise awareness about the safety of people walking throughout the month, emphasizing that “safe drivers, safe speeds and safe vehicles save lives.”
+San Jacinto, Calif. – September is Pedestrian Safety Month, and the Riverside County Sheriff’s Department, San Jacinto station will participate in activities throughout the month encouraging the safety of people walking.

 - Avoid blocking crosswalks while waiting to make a right-hand turn.